finger563/cbsat/docs/_sources/run-time.txt

    Demonstration of the accuracy with which our traffic generators follow the specified profile.

+.. note:: The measured bandwidth profile is calculated based on
+	  recorded time series data of :math:`[reception\_time,
+	  message\_size]`, so the bandwidth drops to nearly 0 periodically since the :math:`\Delta t` is so large between the messages.

-Note: our original implementation of traffic generators performed better since they did not utilize a middleware layer and relied instead on simple point to point ipv6 connections.
+.. note:: Our original implementation of traffic generators performed
+	  better since they did not utilize a middleware layer and relied instead on simple point to point ipv6 connections.
 	  However, that code was less useful for system analysis because it could do nothing aside from traffic generation and measurement; our current implementation which generates traffic generation code into component code is more versatile for several reasons:

 	  * The component-based code integrates directly into our development toolsuite and deployment framework so it can be easily deployed on our cluster.
 	  * Configuring different system topologies or component to host mappings (deployments) is simpler and more robust, allowing us to perform more and more varied experiments.
 	  * The traffic generation code can be removed (or the code can be regenerated without the option selected) and the rest of the component-based and middleware code is still useful as an actual application.

 Distributed Denial of Service (DDoS) Detection
 ----------------------------------------------